jsor/jcarousel/docs/reference/events.rst

             // "this" refers to the root element
             // "carousel" is the jCarousel instance
             // "target" is the target argument passed to the `scroll` method
             // "animate" is the animate argument passed to the `scroll` method
             //      indicating whether jCarousel was requested to do an animation });

+.. _reference.events.scrollend:

 ``scrollend.jcarousel``
     Triggered after the ``scroll`` method is called.